asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 #### Code Duplication
-Since code is copied and pasted from elsewhere, this results in a massive amount of code duplication.
+The act of copying code from elsewhere results in a massive amount of code duplication.
 The system bloats and defects increase.
 Understanding the code isn't a priority, so refactoring to remove duplication never occurs.
 Instead, more and more code is duplicated and modified until it works.

 ### A Codebase Death Spiral
 This way of programming results in a "death spiral" for the codebase.
 Since developers don't rely on understanding code to change it, they continue programming by coincidence without ever trying to improve the code's readability or design.
 This results in an increase in defects as internal and external quality suffers.
 Quickly a codebase developed in this manner can accumulate so many problems that the organization chooses to abandon it in favor of a rewrite (since they lack the skills within the team to incrementally improve the code).